Berry and Co.

 Berry and Co. is a 1921 collection of comic short stories by the English author Dornford Yates (Cecil William Mercer), his third book, featuring his recurring characters Bertram ('Berry') Pleydell, his wife and cousin Daphne Pleydell, Daphne's brother Boy Pleydell, another cousin Jonathan ('Jonah') Mansel, and Jonah's younger sister Jill Mansel.
-The group of five - Berry, Daphne, Boy, Jonah and Jill - are collectively 'Berry and Co.'
+The group of five – Berry, Daphne, Boy, Jonah and Jill – are collectively 'Berry and Co.'

-Plot
+Contents

 The book consists of short stories featuring Berry, Daphne, Boy, Jonah and Jill, set at 'White Ladies', Hampshire and at 'Cholmondeley Street', Mayfair in London in 1919 and 1920.
 In chapter 4, a Sealyham Terrier called Nobby joins the family.
 In the final story, Boy and Adèle (who had first appeared in The Courts of Idleness) become engaged.

 Background

 All of the stories in Berry and Co. had originally appeared in The Windsor Magazine between December 1919 and December 1920.
 It was with the publication of Berry and Co. that Mercer finally made his mark as an author: the book proved to be extremely popular and was reprinted almost annually until the outbreak of the Second World War.